Types of Positions

 - Time-Limited Position (TL) - A non-FTE position specified in and funded by a federal grant, public charity grant, private foundation grant or research grant.

 If you are not sure what type of position meets your needs, please contact the Classification and Compensation Office.
-For all academic positions, please refer to the Academic Hiring Packet [pdf].

 New vs. Existing Positions